NeurodataWithoutBorders/nwb-guide/docs/developer_guide.rst

             - `core` - Contains all the source code for the frontend
                 - `index.js` - The entry point for the application
                 - `pages.js` - The main code that controls which pages are rendered and how they are linked together
-                - `stories` - Contains all the Web Components and related Storybook stories
+                - `components` - Contains all the UI Components used throughout the app
-                - `electron` - Contains all the Electron-related code to enable conditional inclusion for development mode
             - `assets` - Contains all the frontend-facing assets (e.g. images, css, etc.)
             - `utils`
                 - `electron.js` - Contains electron-exposed variables